Lugard Road: Houses

 While the Peak is a prestigious address, there are few houses along Lugard Road.
 It is not designed for vehicular traffic, as it is too narrow for cars to pass in most places, making the houses close to inaccessible.
-Furthermore, the escarpments present challenges for construction.
-There was controversy when planning permission was lodged (and granted) to convert one of the properties along it into a luxury hotel in 2013.
+Furthermore, the escarpments present challenges for construction: there was controversy when planning permission was lodged (and granted) to convert one of the properties along the road into a luxury hotel in 2013.